 Plantar Fasciitis Arch Pain – Heel Pain

 The term Plantar Fasciitis is derived from the words plantar referring to the bottom of the foot and fascia which is a fibrous tissue that attaches to the bottom of the heel bone and extends forward to the toes.
 Plantar Fasciitis is simply referring to inflammation of the fascia.
 This is a very common condition that will affect approximately 1 out of every 8 people in their lifetime.
-The typical symptoms are a burning pain and irritation just forward of the calcaneus (heel bone) and sometimes leading to the arches of your feet.
-Pain is usually intensified after a period of rest such as sleep or extended periods of sitting (driving home from work, after sitting down for lunch or dinner are good examples of rest.
+The typical symptoms are a burning pain and irritation just forward of the calcaneus (heel bone).
+Sometimes this pain can lead to the arches of your feet.
+Pain is usually intensified after a period of rest, such as sleep or extended periods of sitting.
+Driving home from work, after sitting down for lunch or dinner are good examples of rest.